 First/last activity, counts, volumes, etc., for fast UI queries.

-In short: nodes give you point‑lookups (by hash/height/account at a block), but they don’t give you address‑indexed history, or token relationships.
-Those are the core relations an explorer/wallet backend must build.
-Utxo node does not even give you balance of an arbitrary address.
+Nodes give you point-lookups — by hash, height, or account at a block — but not address-indexed history or token relationships.
+Those are the core relations an explorer or wallet backend must build; a UTXO node won’t even give you the balance of an arbitrary address.